What is steatocystoma multiplex?

-As the tendency to develop cysts is inherited in an autosomal dominant fashion, one parent can be expected to also have steatocystoma multiplex.
+In steatocystoma multiplex, the tendency to develop cysts is inherited in an autosomal dominant fashion, so one parent can be expected to also have steatocystoma multiplex.
+It may also occur sporadically.
 Both males and females may be affected.

 The cysts are mostly small (2-20 mm) but they may be several centimetres in diameter.
-They tend to be soft to firm, and contain an oily yellow liquid.
-Sometimes they contain one or more hairs.
-They may become inflamed and heal with scarring, like acne nodules.
+They tend to be soft to firm semi-translucent bumps, and contain an oily, yellow liquid.
+Sometimes a small central punctum can be identified and they may contain one or more hairs (eruptive vellus hair cysts).
+They may become inflamed and heal with scarring, like acne nodules (see nodulocystic acne and hidradenitis suppurativa).

 What is the cause of steatocystoma multiplex?

-Steatocystoma mulcitiplex is thought to be due to mutations in the keratin 17 gene (K17).
+Familial steatocystoma multiplex is associated with mutations in the keratin 17 gene (K17).
 This gene is responsible for a keratin protein found in the nail bed, hair follicles and sebaceous glands.
+Mutations in K17 may also result in one form of pachyonychia congenita, in which cysts, plantar keratoderma and natal teeth are common.

 - Individual cysts can be removed surgically.
 In most cases, small incisions (cuts into the skin) allow the cyst and its contents to be extracted through the opening.
 If it is tethered to the underlying skin, excision biopsy may be necessary.